angelcymak/angelcymak.github.io/pytorch_logistic-regression/README.md

-# Final Project: League of Legends Match Predictor
+# League of Legends Match Outcome Prediction Using Logistic Regression in PyTorch

 ### Introduction